EPasiakos/Flutter-Dashboard-Windows/README.md

 # dashboard

-A new Flutter project.
+Flutter business dashboard app for windows, with a potential to incorporate mobile app functionality.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is being developed and shared only for learning purposes.

 A few resources to get you started if this is your first Flutter project: